louis103/louis103/README.md

 ## Louis is a Backend Developer, Data and Machine Learning Engineer from Kenya.
 - 🤩On 29th,September,2023 I achieved Oracle 2023 Data Science Professional certification.
 With this certificate I can showcase my data-science skills.
-- 🌱I'm currently implementing Data Engineering projects and lots of open source contributions.
+- 🌱I'm currently implementing Machine Leanring projects and lots of open source contributions.
 - 🌱I'm also improving on my skills in Tensorflow, Pytorch,Keras and statistical programming/analysis using R.
 - 🌱Networking with different individuals in my field and related fields is also in my bucket of major activities in 2024.
 - 👯I'm looking to collaborate with other developers for knowledge exchange.